SalishSeaCast/tools/docs/SalishSeaCmd/salishsea-cmd.rst

 (UUID)
 string because the directory is intended to be ephemerally used for a single run.

+The run directory contains a :file:`namelist`
+(the file name expected by NEMO) file that is constructed by concatenating the namelist segments listed in the run description file (see :ref:`RunDescriptionFileStructure`).
+That constructed namelist is concluded with empty instances of all of the namelists that NEMO requires so that default values will be used for any namelist variables not included in the namelist segments listed in the run description file.

-The run directory contains symbolic links to:
+The run directory also contains symbolic links to:

 * The run description file provided on the command line